 You can also crop your uploaded images directly in any Articulate Rise theme.
 While that’s a convenient feature, we prefer to work in Photoshop, Figma, or Illustrator using the preset frames that we’ve optimized for the different blocks.
 That way, we can also make other enhancements to the images while determining the best cropping.

-The Overlay option is a new full-coverage navigation panel that learners only see when they select the hamburger icon ( ☰), triggering the nav to slide down from the top of the screen and overlay the lesson.
+The Overlay option is a full-coverage navigation panel that learners only see when they select the hamburger icon (☰), triggering the nav to slide down from the top of the screen and overlay the lesson.

-If you’re opting for the Overlay options, there are two things we’d recommend you consider.
+If you’re opting for the Overlay option, there are two things you might consider.
 First, keep in mind that selecting the image option for Overlay means that the customization choices you made for the cover page layout—like the image and the text contrast percentage—will carry over here.
 Be sure to select a text contrast percentage that allows for optimal legibility in the menu.

 Second, know that in the Horizon theme, menu text is centered.
 If the course menu includes section headers or has many lessons, use the preview option to evaluate for legibility—Overlay may not be the best choice.

-There’s a lot of fun to be had with the new ability to customize buttons in Rise.
+There’s a lot of fun to be had with button customizability in Rise.
 This is great for tailoring the learner experience and building an on-brand course.
-Now you can choose between full width or floating Previous and Next buttons, or you can even opt to turn them off entirely.
+Now you can choose between full-width or floating Previous and Next buttons, or you can even opt to turn them off entirely.
 You can further customize buttons with different color schemes and options for accent colors or tints.

-You’re likely already familiar with Full-Width Previous and Next Buttons—that was the standard in Rise up until now.
-The new Articulate Rise themes introduce Floating Buttons that appear on the right side of the screen and float into view from the top or bottom of the lesson as learners scroll.
+You’re likely already familiar with Full-Width Previous and Next Buttons—that was the standard in Rise for a while.
+But the Floating Buttons option—which creates buttons that appear on the right side of the screen and float into view from the top or bottom of the lesson as learners scroll—is another great choice.

 Wondering about the responsiveness of Floating Buttons?
 In a vertical view on mobile, they appear as a hybrid between Floating and Full-width Buttons.
 But in all other responsive views, Floating Buttons look clean and manage to avoid the banded look that can often happen in Rise.

-We’re excited about this one—there’s a lot to love about the new ways to customize lesson headers.
-You can now choose from a preset light, gray, dark, or accent color background for your lesson headers.
+We love customizing headers, so we’re excited about this one.
+When designing your lesson headers, you can choose from a preset light, gray, dark, or accent color background.
 If you’re going the customization route (we are!), select a custom background color, in which case the lesson header text will automatically change from charcoal to white based on the contrast with the background color.

 Why we love this: it’s a great way to add a secondary brand color to your course.
 That said, keep in mind that a bright, highly saturated color may draw too much attention to the header and away from the content.
 If you’re dealing with a bright color, consider using the small lesson header instead.